1 Action Fraud had an impossible task

 The Times undercover investigation at Action Fraud has led to a rash of publicity, both tabloid and professional .
 The only surprise is that it has taken so long to expose the mismatch between public expectations and delivery.

-Action Fraud’s own website indicates what the service does not cover and thus demonstrates the need for more joined up “reporting”.
+Action Fraud’s own website indicates what the service was not intended to cover and thus demonstrates the need to better cover the latter.

 It is all very well to have a review but this needs to lead to much more than a simple change of contractors.

-Hence the business case for Telcos, ISPs, Social Media Companies, On-Line Retailers and Transaction Service Providers and all others who want the on-line world to flourish to co-operate with law enforcement.
-The need is to more effective clearing houses for information on abusive/criminal activity to enable action under both criminal and civil law to remove weaknesses, prosecute/deter perpetrators and change professional/corporate behaviour towards security by design, as opposed to afterthought. [link]
+Hence the business case for Telcos, ISPs, Social Media Companies, On-Line Retailers and Transaction Service Providers (and all others who want the on-line world to flourish), to better co-operate with law enforcement.
+The need is to create more effective clearing houses for information on abusive/criminal activity and thus enable more effective action, under both criminal and civil law, to remove weaknesses, prosecute/deter perpetrators and change professional/corporate behaviour towards security by design, as opposed to afterthought.

 2 The reasons were identified over a decade ago